 - L’ile d’Oléron (20 miles / 32 km)

 - La Rochelle (46 miles / 74 km)

 Activites and places not to miss

 Don’t miss the fantastic zoo at La Palmyre with its 1,600 furry, feathered and scaly creatures.
-It’s a great day out for all the family and your kids will be enchanted by the animals who love to happily munch popcorn out of their hands - the elephants and giraffes seem particularly keen on the stuff!
-Don’t forget to buy a bag on arrival!
+It’s a great day out for all the family and your kids will be enchanted by the animals - the elephants and giraffes in particular!

 This funfair offers tons of thrills and excitement for children and big kids alike, just 1 mile / 1.5km away from Bonne Anse.
 Dare to bear the drop tower, get carried away on the carousels or defy gravity on the pendulum rides.
 For those unable to stomach all that, why not admire the fireworks, play games at the stalls or get in to win prizes for the tombola.
 An evening sure to entertain everyone.

 On route or on your way back home, why not visit Futuroscope, one of France’s largest and most popular theme parks.
 One day here and you’ll start finding the present old fashioned – you can go on an adventure to the animated world in one of the many Imax cinemas, have a drink on top of the world in the Aerobar, or even go dancing with giant robots!

 The light and water show in the evening is sure to amaze the whole family, and you can even stay the night in one of the futuristic hotels.